 Studying Neuroscience as an Undergrad

 Students interested in studying brain and behavior at Penn have a number of different options.
 The two most comprehensive ways to study neuroscience at Penn, however, are through the Biological Basis of Behavior Program (BBB) and through the neurobiology concentration in the Biology Department.
 Both of these majors offer similar opportunities.
 What distinguishes BBB is the stronger emphasis on interdisciplinary studies and more opportunities for cognitive and clinical neuroscience in the BBB major, while there is more molecular and cellular biology training in the Biology Major.
 Both of these majors also strongly encourage independent research in many of the neuroscience research laboratories on campus.
-There are several additional majors such as Criminology, Cognitive Sciences and Psychology that also require students to take a number of neuroscience courses and provide students with a solid foundation in the brain and behavioral sciences.
+There are several additional majors such as Criminology, Cognitive Science and Psychology that also require students to take a number of neuroscience courses and provide students with a solid foundation in the brain and behavioral sciences.

 For students who are interested in the neurosciences but do not want to major in that area, the BBB program offers a number of different minors.
 The BBB minor offers broad training in neurobiology and behavior.
 The newly created computational neuroscience minor offers students training in the application of quantitative methods to the analysis of neural circuits and the brain.
 Finally for students wishing to combine the study of neuroscience and behavior with bioscience and health care management, the BBB program offers a joint minor with the Health Care Systems Department (HCMG) of the Wharton School.

 Whether you will be majoring in BBB or pursuing one of the BBB minors, the course that all students must take is the BBB introductory course, BBB109: Introduction to Brain and Behavior.